 In modern society, there’s a lot of pressure to do something only if you can master it.
 But being a student is all about exploring the things you’re interested in.
 The word amateur comes from the latin word for love; it means doing something for the love of it.
 This year, find an activity that you love—you don’t have to be good at it.
 Find a way to express yourself without the pressure!
 You could try painting, learn a new instrument, take blurry photos of beautiful places, write messy poetry in the notes app or dance to your favorite playlists.
 Destroy the notion that you have to be skilled at something in order to make it a hobby, and make this the year you do something creative simply because you want to.

 The year may be off to a rocky start, but it’s a new start all the same.
 Our goal at StudentRoomStay is to make planning for the new year as easy and enjoyable as possible.
-If you’re feeling overwhelmed or need help sorting out your housing situation for 2021, don’t be afraid to reach out.
+If you’re feeling overwhelmed or need help sorting out your housing situation for this year, don’t be afraid to reach out.
 We’re here to assist our students in whatever ways we can, so feel free to contact us!